Opinion poll: Sample and polling methods

 Opinion polls for many years were maintained through telecommunications or in person-to-person contact.
 Methods and techniques vary, though they are widely accepted in most areas.
 Over the years, technological innovations have also influenced survey methods such as the availability of electronic clipboards and Internet based polling.
-Verbal, ballot, and processed types can be conducted efficiently, contrasted with other types of surveys, systematics, and complicated matrices beyond previous orthodox procedures.

 Opinion polling developed into popular applications through popular thought, although response rates for some surveys declined.
 Also, the following has also led to differentiating results: Some polling organizations, such as Angus Reid Public Opinion, YouGov and Zogby use Internet surveys, where a sample is drawn from a large panel of volunteers, and the results are weighted to reflect the demographics of the population of interest.
-In contrast, popular web polls draw on whoever wishes to participate, rather than a scientific sample of the population, and are therefore not generally considered professional.
+In contrast, popular web polls draw on whoever wishes to participate.

-Recently, statistical learning methods have been proposed in order to exploit social media content (such as posts on the micro-blogging platform Twitter) for modelling and predicting voting intention polls.
+Statistical learning methods have been proposed in order to exploit social media content (such as posts on the micro-blogging platform Twitter) for modelling and predicting voting intention polls.

-Polls can be used in the public relations field as well.
-In the early 1920s, public relation experts described their work as a two-way street.
-Their job would be to present the misinterpreted interests of large institutions to public.
-They would also gauge the typically ignored interests of the public through polls.

 Benchmark polls

 A benchmark poll is generally the first poll taken in a campaign.
 It is often taken before a candidate announces their bid for office, but sometimes it happens immediately following that announcement after they have had some opportunity to raise funds.
 This is generally a short and simple survey of likely voters.
+Benchmark polling often relies on timing, which can be a significant problem if a poll is conducted too early for anyone to know about the potential candidate.
+A benchmark poll needs to be undertaken when voters are starting to learn more about the possible candidate running for office.

-A benchmark poll serves a number of purposes for a campaign, whether it is a political campaign or some other type of campaign.
+A benchmark poll serves a number of purposes for a campaign.
 First, it gives the candidate a picture of where they stand with the electorate before any campaigning takes place.
 If the poll is done prior to announcing for office the candidate may use the poll to decide whether or not they should even run for office.
 Secondly, it shows them where their weaknesses and strengths are in two main areas.
 The first is the electorate.
 A benchmark poll shows them what types of voters they are sure to win, those they are sure to lose, and everyone in-between these two extremes.
 This lets the campaign know which voters are persuadable so they can spend their limited resources in the most effective manner.
 Second, it can give them an idea of what messages, ideas, or slogans are the strongest with the electorate.